wallarm/product-documentation/docs/admin-en/configure-parameters-en.md

 ### wallarm_acl_block_page

-Lets you set up the response code and the page returned to the client when the request was sent from the [blocked](../user-guides/blacklist.md) IP address.
+Lets you set up the response code and the page returned to the client when the request was sent from a [blocked](../user-guides/blacklist.md) IP address.

 The directive can take any value including:
 * the path to the blocking page file on the server,
 * the name of `location`,
 * the path to the file with the blocking page template on the machine that runs NGINX,
-* error code.
+* an error code.

-**To return a particular page in the response to the blocked request:**
+**To return a particular page in response to a blocked request:**
 1. Create the blocking page and save this file on the server.
-For example, the `blacklist_block.html` file.
+For example, the file `blacklist_block.html`.
 2. Add the `wallarm_acl_block_page` directive and specify the path to the blocking page file:

     ```
     wallarm_acl_block_page /path/blacklist_block.html
     ```

-    The client with the blacklist IP address will be redirected to the `blacklist_block.html` page.
+    The client with the blacklisted IP address will be redirected to the `blacklist_block.html` page.

-**To apply an existing `location` configuration to the blocked request:**
+**To apply an existing `location` configuration to a blocked request:**
 1. Enter the blocking message into the `location` block.
 For example:

     ```